rails-lambda/lambda-console/README.md

 - Should our interact command capture all stdout or just the return of the evaluated expression?
 - Can we leverage some pseudo-tty features for run commands to support features like ANSI colors?
+- Creating a more formal response JSON schema as we create more features coupled to that response.
+- Add response headers so implementations can signal a language being used for code highlighting.
+- Can we stream STDOUT and STDERR back to the client as it happens?
+Lambda Streaming?

 ## Permissions